Palladium: Catalysis

-(See palladium compounds and palladium-catalyzed coupling reactions.)

 When dispersed on conductive materials, palladium is an excellent electrocatalyst for oxidation of primary alcohols in alkaline media.
 Palladium is also a versatile metal for homogeneous catalysis, used in combination with a broad variety of ligands for highly selective chemical transformations.

 In 2010 the Nobel Prize in Chemistry was awarded "for palladium-catalyzed cross couplings in organic synthesis" to Richard F. Heck, Ei-ichi Negishi and Akira Suzuki.
-A 2008 study showed that palladium is an effective catalyst for carbon-fluorine bonds.
+A 2008 study showed that palladium is an effective catalyst for carbon–fluorine bonds.

 Palladium catalysis is primarily employed in organic chemistry and industrial applications, although its use is growing as a tool for synthetic biology; in 2017, effective in vivo catalytic activity of palladium nanoparticles was demonstrated in mammals to treat disease.

+Palladium is also used as a catalyst in the production of biofuels.

 Electronics

 The primary application of palladium in electronics is in multi-layer ceramic capacitors in which palladium (and palladium-silver alloy) is used for electrodes.
 Palladium (sometimes alloyed with nickel) is or can be used for component and connector plating in consumer electronics and in soldering materials.
 The electronic sector consumed 1.07 e6ozt of palladium in 2006, according to a Johnson Matthey report.
+Palladium is used in the production of printed circuit boards.

 Technology

 Hydrogen easily diffuses through heated palladium, and membrane reactors with Pd membranes are used in the production of high purity hydrogen.
 Palladium is used in palladium-hydrogen electrodes in electrochemical studies.
 Palladium(II) chloride readily catalyzes carbon monoxide gas to carbon dioxide and is useful in carbon monoxide detectors.

+Palladium has been used to produce metallic glass by fast cooling alloys, avoiding their crystallisation, thus reducing brittleness and leading to stronger materials.

 Hydrogen storage

 Palladium readily adsorbs hydrogen at room temperatures, forming palladium hydride PdHx with x less than 1.
 While this property is common to many transition metals, palladium has a uniquely high absorption capacity and does not lose its ductility until x approaches 1.
 This property has been investigated in designing an efficient and safe hydrogen fuel storage medium, though palladium itself is currently prohibitively expensive for this purpose.
 The content of hydrogen in palladium can be linked to magnetic susceptibility, which decreases with the increase of hydrogen and becomes zero for PdH0.62.
 At any higher ratio, the solid solution becomes diamagnetic.

-Palladium is also used for hydrogen purification via hydrogen-purification membranes.
+Palladium is used for purification of hydrogen on a laboratory but not industrial scale.

-Dentistry
+Medicine

 Palladium is used in small amounts (about 0.5%) in some alloys of dental amalgam to decrease corrosion and increase the metallic lustre of the final restoration.
+Palladium is also used in the production of pacemakers.